sjm-steffann/netbox-ddns/README.md

 ## Compatibility

-This plugin in compatible with [NetBox](https://netbox.readthedocs.org/) 2.8, 2.9, 2.10 and 2.11.
+This plugin in compatible with [NetBox](https://netbox.readthedocs.org/) v3.0.0 and greater, support for Netbox v2.11.0 is dropped in v1.1.4 due to UI implementation.

-NetBox 2.10 introduced breaking changes that make it unusable for my own use cases.
-There is work being done to create a fork of NetBox that is friendlier to both network operators and contributors.
-My future work will be in support of that.

 ## Installation